Last updated on March 2nd, 2023 at 01:11 pm

 That’s why a patent does not confer to the buyer or licensor of that patent rights to manufacture anything.
 They need to acquire or license every single patent that might conceivably be needed to manufacture an iPhone or a vaccine.

 I’m trying to oversimplify the patent process, but it’s almost impossible to describe adequately all the aspects of patenting complex technology.
-There isn’t a book in the the iPhone package that tells you every single patent that covers it.
-They generally only list the 4 or 5 broad patents on the phone, without giving away the 1300 patents.
-In general a patent attorney (which, to remind the reader, Ginger Taylor is not), would have to look through each patent, then try to find the associated patents.
-This can take years, and be the basis of lots of litigation.
+There isn’t a book in the iPhone package that tells you every single patent that covers it.
+They generally only list the 4 or 5 broad patents on the phone, without making public each of the 1300 patents.

 Moreover, and this is a key point, someone who wanted to make a competitive product would need to get “around,” or avoid conflicting, with any of those 100 patents.
 That’s going to be hard.